ndaversa/carousel.js/README.md

     the carousel (`0` by default)
   * `loop`: a boolean indicating whether the carousel should loop (default `true`)
+  * `manageImages`: a boolean indicating that images inside the carousel should be monitored, delaying buffer page construction until visible images are loaded.
+See additional notes on this behaviour.
   * `pageTemplate`: a function which returns a string containing html markup to construct the page (by default it creates `<li>` elements with the `pageWidth` set inline
   * `pageWidth`: the number of pixels wide each page should be (default